De Gournay: Stories Behind the World’s Most Beautiful Hand-Painted Wallpapers

-Read on to ﬁnd out what Dominic Gurney and his uncle discovered when they “wandered off to the Orient” and how their one-time hobby connected cultures through time.
+Read on to ﬁnd out what Dominic Evans-Freke and his uncle, Claud Cecil Gurney, discovered when they “wandered off to the Orient” and how their one-time hobby connected cultures through time.

 It was never our intention to become the manufacturer, distributor, designer, and retailer.
 It was born partly from our disappointment upon arriving in the Far East in the 80s.
 There was very little understanding that China had ever made beautiful things.